Emiyaaaaa/next-routes-list/README.md

 next projct is [here](./test/next-project/), generate result is: [here](./test/routes.js).

 ## Contribute
-feel free to contribute anything or report any issues you find.
+feel free to contribute anything or report any issues.